McSwindler/BG3-Mod-Template/README.md

 ## Available Tasks
 ### Create Pak
 This task will compile and package your mod into the `Build` directory.
 It will also increment the build number version in the `meta.lsx` file.

+The `Source` directory is considered the root of the pak, anything inside of this directory will be packaged.

 Currently, this step will only convert your Localization files.
 Other file types like `.lsx` will need to be compiled manually for now.

 ### Convert Localization Files